 Five Lessons About Today’s College Students That We Can Apply in 2017

-Our annual surveys reveal opportunities to create a better student experience in higher education.
+Our annual student surveys reveal opportunities for improvement in higher education.

 One of the ways we develop that understanding is by conducting annual surveys to gather the thoughts and opinions of today’s learners.
 Each year we conduct a Workforce Readiness Survey and Digital Study Trends Survey of college students to gauge their perspectives on various aspects of the current higher education system.
 Last year, we uncovered many valuable insights that should be the central focus for improving student outcomes in 2017.